List of active duty United States three-star officers: Retirement

-To retire at three-star grade, an officer must accumulate at least three years of satisfactory active-duty service in that grade, as determined by the secretary of defense.
-The president and Congress must also receive certification by either the under secretary of defense for personnel and readiness, the deputy under secretary of defense for personnel and readiness, or the secretary of defense that the retiree served satisfactorily in grade.
+To retire at three-star rank, or pay grade of rank, an officer must accumulate at least three years of satisfactory active-duty service in that rank, as determined by the secretary of defense.
+The president and Congress must also receive certification by either the under secretary of defense for personnel and readiness, the deputy under secretary of defense for personnel and readiness, or the secretary of defense that the retiree served satisfactorily in rank.
 The secretary of defense may reduce this requirement to two years, but only if the officer is not being investigated for misconduct.
 The president may also reduce these requirements even further, or waive the requirements altogether, if he so chooses.
-Three-star officers who do not meet the service-in-grade requirement will retire at the last permanent rank satisfactorily held for six months.
+Three-star officers who do not meet the service-in-rank requirement will retire at the last permanent rank satisfactorily held for six months.
 The retiree may also be subject to congressional approval by the Senate before the retiree can retire in grade.
 It is extraordinarily rare for a three-star or four-star officer not to be certified to retire in grade or for the Senate to seek final approval.